vfedotovs/ws-web/docs/index.md

 ## Support

-If you have any questions or need help, feel free to [contact us](about/contact.md) or visit our [support forum](https://example.com/forum).
+If you have any questions or need help, feel free to [contact us](about/contact.md).

 ## License